 Witness one of the oldest relics of human civilization.

 3. Spend a day at Pookode Lake

 Pookode Lake is a freshwater lake in Wayanad.
 The water body looked like India’s map.
 It is one of the must-visit places in the hill station.
 Known for its freshwater fish, blue lotuses, an extensive variety of birds, the Pookode Lake is a beautiful place.

 Boating in Pookode Lake is one of the top things to do in Wayanad.
 Pedal boats are available for hire.
 Explore the nearby freshwater aquarium, children’s park and shopping center known for handiwork and spices.
 Spend a day out in the lush greenery of the serene lake.

 4. Rest at Vythiri Village Resort

-The bliss of melody of birds, enchanting aroma of spice plantations, view of the beautiful Chembra Peak and Karanchi stream, enjoy a relaxing holiday.
+With the bliss of melody of birds, enchanting aroma of spice plantations, view of the beautiful Chembra Peak and Karachi stream, enjoy a relaxing holiday.
 The rooms stimulate peace, the spa is amazing offering some of the delightful Ayurvedic massages.

 Find below some amazing Wayanad tour packages:

 5. Explore Tea Estates

 Wayanad is blessed with an expanse of tea plantations.
 In the salubrious weather of the hill station, the lush tea buds bloom perfectly.
 The soil, mists and great heights produce fine varieties of tea.
 As far as the eye can see, a velvety carpet of fresh green tea leaves stretches out.